Sv3n/pypatterngen/README.md

 ```

 The *AP* patterns contain activate and precharge commands, and are implement a close-page policy.
 The remaining patterns are related to the conservative open-page policy.

+The optional argument:
+ * `--BGI`: Use bank-group interleaving (DDR4 only)
+may be set to 1 to enable pairwise bank-group interleaving (PBGI), which may generate shorter schedules for DDR4 memories, since it avoids the long CCD_L constraint by interleaving bursts across bank groups.

 ## Development
 The purpose of these scripts is to be more user-friendly, and easier to maintain than the originals that were published with this article.
 The main differences with respect to that version are: